Mean-field behaviour of the random connection model on hyperbolic space: Introduction

 \subsection{Related work}

-We first summarize the results regarding \emph{graphs} embedded into the hyperbolic plane.
+We first summarise the results regarding \emph{graphs} embedded into the hyperbolic plane.
 Lalley \cite{Lalle98} showed that for site percolation on the dual Dirichlet tiling graph of a co-compact Fuchsian group of genus $d\ge2$, there is a parameter range for which there are infinitely many infinite clusters.
 This is a remarkable geometric fact, because on amenable spaces the Burton-Keane argument rules out such possibilities.
-Such non-uniqueness phases have been established by Benjamini and Schramm \cite{BenjaSchra96} for nonamenable transitive graphs with one end, and by Pak and Smirnova-Nagniebeda \cite{PakSmirn00} show it for nonamenable Cayley-graphs.
+Such non-uniqueness phases have been established by Benjamini and Schramm \cite{BenjaSchra96} for nonamenable transitive graphs with one end, and by Pak and Smirnova-Nagniebeda \cite{PakSmirn00} for nonamenable Cayley-graphs.
 The conjecture that non-uniqueness implies mean-field critical exponents would follow from some conjectures and results in a series of papers by Hutchcroft \cite{Hutch20,Hutch20b,hutchcroft2022derivation}.

 In continuum models, Tykesson \cite{Tykes07} proved that such a non-uniqueness phase exists for the Poisson Boolean model on $\HypDim$.
 Dickson \cite{dickson2024NonUniqueness} extended this not only to general connectivity functions $\varphi$, but covers even inhomogeneous percolation models by admitting vertex weights.
 His main tool is the spherical transform.
-However, both the results of \cite{Tykes07} in dimension $d\ge3$ as well as in \cite{dickson2024NonUniqueness} require sufficient spread-out properties of the connectivity function $\connf$.
+However, both the results of \cite{Tykes07} in dimension $d\ge3$ as well as in \cite{dickson2024NonUniqueness} require sufficient stretched-out properties of the connectivity function $\connf$.

 Direct arguments towards mean-field criticality on hyperbolic graphs without the deviation of non-uniqueness have been established by Schonmann \cite{Schon01,Schon02}.
 An alternative approach has been developed by Madras and Wu \cite{madras2010trees}, and their approach has been inspirational for the present work.
 In fact, the geometric arguments underlying their approach is arguably coming out more clearly in the continuous setup persuaded in the present paper.
 On the other hand, the (possible) slow decay of the connectivity function $\connf$ requires involved additional separation arguments, that were not necessary in the graph case.
-See Section \ref{sec:mean-field-behaviour}.
+See Section~\ref{sec:mean-field-behaviour}.
+Hutchcroft \cite{Hutch19} developed an alternative approach to mean-field criticality on connected, locally-finite, nonamenable, quasi-transitive Gromov-hyperbolic graphs via a `hyperbolic magical lemma'.

 Finally, we remark that in a different line of research, Poisson-Voronoi percolation on $\HypTwo$ has been investigated \cite{BenjaSchra01,HansenMuller_2022_Voronoi}.
 Here the focus has been on the asymptotic properties of the critical values, but the nature of the phase transition (in terms of critical exponents) has not been derived.